Star Trek homeSkip to main content

 Ramsey is a close friend of Mariner's from the Academy, but Amina's trajectory — directly into the command chair, calling to mind those flagship A-list command crews discussed earlier — can be contrasted with Mariner's outright rejection of rank.
 Besides, Ramsey offers Mariner the opportunity to join her command crew on the Oakland, a position that Mariner rejects.
 Even given the chance, the protagonist of Lower Decks isn't interested in the conventional path forward through Starfleet.

-LORE (Not Data's brother)
+Lore (Not Data's Brother)

 "No Small Parts"